ColeVahey/mult/README.md

 ![Mult Logo](docs/multlogo.png "Mult")

 # Mult
 Mult is an Instant Message program written in bash.
-It takes a bit of setup, but works fine.

 ### Requirements.
 Mult runs on Mac(OSX) and Linux.
 You also need to be on a